GoosefleetEO/aa-killtracker/README.md

 - Optional pinging for every matching killmail
 - Designed for fast response times, high throughput and low resource requirements
 - Get additional insights about killmails like distance from staging
+- See which fleets / groups are active in your area of interest

 ## Screenshots